thingsboard/thingsboard.github.io/docs/samples/esp32/ota.md

     <img src="/images/samples/esp32/ota/framework_config.png" width="600"/>

     Save the configuration and select *Exit* to return to the main menu.
-3. Select *Serial flasher config* sub-menu and change *Default baud rate* and *Flash Size* parameters:
+3. Select *Serial flasher config* sub-menu and change *Default serial port*, *Default baud rate* and *Flash Size* parameters:
+    - *Default serial port* - serial port name according to your OS (COM-type for Windows, /dev/cu/ for MacOS or /dev/tty/ for Linux)
     - *Default baud rate* - 921600 baud (by default *111500 baud*)
     - *Flash Size* - 4 MB (by default *1 MB*)